As Edo 2024 heats up: You can't be PDP's new godfather, Omo-Ojo tells Obaseki

 By Olayinka Ajayi

-With the just concluded off-cycle elections in Imo, Bayelsa and Kogi, what are your thoughts on our electoral process?
+So far, with the just concluded off-cycle elections in Imo, Bayelsa, and Kogi, what are your thoughts on our electoral process?

 It is one step forward and three steps backward.
 It’s been a journey to nowhere.
 The politicians have refused to allow our electoral laws to guide the practice or activism of politics.
 Every meaningful plan the electoral umpire has put in place has been raped and violated by the political class.
 If we are to do a referendum, many Nigerians would prefer we discountenance our democracy to an alternative rule of engagement in terms of leadership.
 Being that, it is a poor score for our political process in the country.
 Politicians have refused to learn that this was what happened before military administrators were attracted to leadership roles.
 It was the same attitude of waste, excessive corruption, godfatherism, imposition of candidates, in the powers and structure of the judiciary, coercing voters through corrupt practices, encouraging vote buying, and not allowing candidates who would have been suitable for the offices, and the corrupt ones are able to bring money from the pit of hell and buy their way into political offices, and nothing seems to be working.